movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### Mutable inode state

-Decode inode items into host-endian fields in `struct btrfs_node`.
-Track at least size, allocated bytes, mode, owner, times, flags, generation, last dirty transaction, and dirty field bits.
+Inode items are decoded into host-endian `struct btrfs_inode` fields before being cached in `struct btrfs_node`.
+The state includes size, allocated bytes, mode, owner, times, flags, generation, last dirty transaction, and dirty field bits.
+Vnode inode lookup confines packed `struct btrfs_inode_item` values to the tree-item decoder.

 The in-memory inode is authoritative while the vnode exists.
 Updating it and its inode item must be coordinated so that a transaction cannot commit an